 My hands-free method for getting rid of squash bugs

 I knew a standard vacuum or shop vac would probably be too powerful (and too much trouble) to work well to rid squash bugs from my garden.
 I didn’t want to risk damaging the leaves of my plants with too much suction and I didn’t want to deal with extension cords and running electricity out to my squash patch.
-So instead, I took to Amazon and it’s there that I found Bissell’s AeroSlim pint-sized handheld vacuum.
-The price was right – at under $40- and I knew that I would use it for countless other purposes around the house so I took the plunge and ordered this small vacuum so I could experiment with vacuuming up squash bugs right off the plants without ever having to touch them.
+So instead, I took to Amazon and it was there that I found Bissell’s AeroSlim pint-sized handheld vacuum.
+The price was right and I knew that I would use it for countless other purposes around the house so I took the plunge and ordered this small vacuum so I could experiment with vacuuming up squash bugs right off the plants without ever having to touch them.

 Why the Bissell AeroSlim is perfect